rationalagents/gemstateio-groups/README.md

 Groups listed here:

-- focus on creating things using technology in Idaho (e.g. tech meetup, hacknights, tech continuing education, user groups, initiative groups, conferences)
+- focus on creating things using technology in Idaho (e.g. hacknights, specific-technology meetups or user groups, initiative groups, continuing education, conferences)
 - held 1 meeting already <sup>1</sup>
 - have a URL explaining when future meetings are, or who can be contacted
-- have Idaho or border (Pullman, Spokane) basis
+- have Idaho basis or border (Pullman, Spokane) basis

-Livestream/video-conference-only events with Idaho basis are great!
+Livestream/video-conference-only events with Idaho basis are great too!

 ## Frequent contributors
 - ?